 According to Dweck, people either have a fixed or a growth mindset, and the one that you adopt can affect every aspect of your life.

 A fixed mindset is the belief that your intelligence, talents and other abilities are set in stone.
 You believe that you're born with a particular set of skills and that you can't change them.

 If you have a fixed mindset, you will likely fear that you may not be smart or talented enough to achieve your goals.
 You may hold yourself back by engaging only in activities that you know you can do well.

-Worse still, a manager with a fixed mindset may fear that his or her team members' achievements will surpass his own expertise.
-When a team member spots an opportunity that he didn't, he sees it as a threat.
-To avoid being "found out" as lacking skills, he may discourage a star team member's development and ignore his people's needs.
+Worse still, a manager with a fixed mindset may fear that their team members' achievements will surpass their own expertise.
+Or they may feel threatened if someone else spots an opportunity that they missed.
+To avoid being "found out" as lacking skills, the manager may discourage a star team member's development, and ignore their people's needs.